 It’s easy to take elevators for granted.
 We step in, press a button, and arrive at our destination seconds later.
 But have you ever considered what you’d do in an emergency?
 A little preparation can make all the difference.

-Use the Emergency System
+How to Use the Elevator Emergency System

 If the elevator stops unexpectedly and the doors don’t open, don’t panic.
 First, try pressing the “DOOR OPEN” button.
 If that doesn’t work, locate the alarm button (it’s often clearly marked and may have a bell symbol or the word “ALARM”).
 Press the alarm and wait for assistance.
 The University of California Office of the President’s Elevator Safety Tips recommend using the alarm system as the most effective way to get help.
 Resist the urge to pry the doors open or try to escape on your own—that can be extremely dangerous.